The Art Center

 stART Initiative

 The State of Illinois does not currently require visual arts education for grades K-3rd.
 As a community-focused Art Center, we bridge that gap by supplying schools with standards-based lesson plans and art supplies that meet grade-level expectations.
 Teachers are given instruction from us on how to complete the lesson so that they may present the lesson to their students in their own classrooms.
-The Starting with Art Initiative (formerly known as smART Kids) comes at no cost to the teachers, students, or school districts.
+The Starting with Art Initiative (stART) comes at no cost to the teachers, students, or school districts.

-We annually serve over 2,000 K-3rd students with this program.
+We annually serve over 1,400 K-3rd students with this program.
 With appropriate funding and support, we intend to expand the program this year to better serve the surrounding Illinois counties (rural Adams, Pike, and Brown) and school districts outside of Quincy.
-This expansion should more than double our numbers by spring 2023.

-Two art lessons are delivered to the classroom per grade level—one in the fall semester and another in spring.
-These lessons are aligned with National Visual Arts Learning Standards and the Grade Level Expectations for Visual Arts in Missouri.
-Lessons include new vocabulary that will help students to improve their understanding, brief introductions to a famous artist or artistic style, and materials to create their own project inspired by the lesson.
-We also offer step-by-step guidance from our Director of Education to help build teacher confidence within the classroom when it comes time for the lesson to be implemented.
+All provided art lessons are aligned with National Visual Arts Learning Standards and the Grade Level Expectations for Visual Arts in Missouri.
+Lessons include new vocabulary that will help students to improve their understanding of art, options for accommodation and modification for various types of learners, and materials to create their own project inspired by the lesson.
+We also offer step-by-step guidance via videos from our Director of Education to help build teacher confidence within the classroom when it comes time for the lesson to be implemented.

 • Tracy Family Foundation

-• Samantha Otte Foundation of the Community Foundation
+• Samantha Otte Fund through the Community Foundation

 Frequently Asked Questions